johnnyh209/Windows-Active-Directory-Lab-v2/README.md

 Part 3.
 Member Server Setup: I wanted to set up a server that would handle heavy workloads (such as file sharing, application hosting) rather than having everything on my domain controller like I did in the first iteration of the lab.
 This server, currently, is where I am hosting my SCCM set up.

 Part 4.
 Configuration Manager: I installed and configured a Configuration Manager/SCCM instance on my member server.
 The goal is to both deploy applications to regular Windows 11 clients in the domain, and to setup a custom Windows image for Operating System Deployment (OSD).

+Part 5.
+SCCM OSD: I import a Windows 11 Enterprise iso, create an application package to be installed during device imaging, and created a task sequence for device imaging.